Farm Animals

 Goats can be raised for milk or meat production, just like cattle.
 And just like dairy cows, dairy goats live in barns and are milked regularly.
 Meat goats may live on pastures too, but still need protection against cold winter weather and predators.

-Goat milk can be an excellent alternative for adults with allergies or intolerances to cow’s milk—cheese, ice cream, yogurt, and curds are just some of the dairy goat products now widely available.
-It can also be suitable for children who can’t drink cow’s milk, pending consultation from a pediatrician.
+Goat milk cheese, ice cream, yogurt, and curds are just some of the dairy goat products now widely available.